 Highs of 70s-80s during the day in February, while still getting crisp at night.
 Need I say more?

-Everywhere I go, the Mexican people are incredible generous, friendly and relaxed.
+Everywhere I go, the Mexican people are incredibly generous, friendly and relaxed.
 Other cities this size have citizens who are stressed from their day-to-day lives.
 Mexicans seem to care less about the rat race and they exude happiness.

 Everything is so inexpensive!